Whey Protein Isolate vs. Concentrate

-By far and away the most popular supplemental protein used by athletes, bodybuilders and nearly anyone who supplements with protein is whey.
+By far the most popular protein supplement used by athletes, bodybuilders and nearly anyone who supplements with protein is whey protein.

 Whey protein is derived from dairy and is a by-product of the cheese-making process.
 When raw, whey is loaded with milk, fat and lactose.
-In order to be a desirable protein, most of this fat and lactose must be removed.
+In order to be a made into a whey protein supplement, most of this fat and lactose must be removed.
 This can be done by either concentrating or isolating the whey to a pure form.

-The elevator conversation version of the difference between concentrate and isolate is that isolate is better; always look for a pure isolate product if you can afford it.
+The “elevator pitch” version of the difference between concentrate and isolate is that isolate is better; always look for a pure isolate product if you can afford it.
 This is basically true, but things are never this black and white.

 On the other hand, the whey protein isolation process is much more thorough.
-It essentially separates the protein, almost in its entirety from the raw whey, resulting in 90-94% pure protein.
-So in a 50-gram serving of whey protein isolate, plan on getting 45-47 grams of pure protein with the remaining 3-5 grams being perhaps 1 gram of carbs and some calcium, potassium and sodium.
+It uses various stages of micro-filtration and ultra-filtration to achieve this level of whey protein purity while maintaining the delicatebioactive protein fractions.
+It essentially separates the protein, almost in its entirety from the raw whey, resulting in 85% to 90% pure protein.
+So in a 30 gram serving of whey protein isolate, plan on getting between 25 and 27 grams of pure protein with the remaining 3-5 grams being carbs, flavor, sweetener and some calcium, potassium and sodium.

 However, if you are on a very strict diet, preparing for a bodybuilding/figure show or trying to push your body to the absolute limit, whey protein isolate is they way to go.

 There are differences from one concentrate to the next and one isolate to the next.
 Be sure to pick a high quality brand such as ISOFLEX and IsoNatural pure whey protein isolates from ALLMAX Nutrition.
 They also have a concentrate isolate blend, ALLWHEY, which is totally excellent and a top quality concentrate product that won’t break the bank.